_edited.jpg)

 11:15 – 12:15 Current Patent and trade secret strategies for generating

-AI value and return
+IP value and return

 Over the past decade, patents, copyrights and trade secrets have been subject to pressure from legislation, the courts and media that have made sharing and monetizing inventions and content challenging.
 What combination of strategies are necessary for IP value and monetization to succeed today and how do we effect positive change?